LABORATORY MEMBERS

 Learning objectives of all taught courses:

 II.
-Monitoring and analysis of data concerning the biogeochemical cycles, detecting consequences of the Climate Change.
+Monitoring and analysis of data on biogeochemical cycles, detecting consequences of Climate Change.

 III.
-Analysis and interpretation of the data related to air pollution, the weather and climate.
+Analysis and interpretation of data related to air pollution, weather and climate.

 VI.
-Monitoring of the Urban Heat Island, interpreting the results through the micro-meteorology, simulations and suggestions for atmospheric quality improvement strategies for cities.
+Monitoring of the Urban Heat Island, suggesting air quality improvement strategies for cities.

 VII.
-Monitoring, assessment and management of indoor air quality in private and public indoor environments, as well as occupational safety and health issues.
+Monitoring, assessment and management of indoor air quality.

 VIII.
 Monitoring, assessment and management of industrial emissions.

-X. Developing critical thinking when working in the complex environmental issues.
+IX.
+Developing critical thinking when working in complex environmental issues.

-Το Laboratory of Atmospheric Pollution and of Control Engineering of Atmospheric Pollutants is part of the Department of Environmental Engineering, of Democritus University of Thrace in Greece.
-The laboratory closely collaborates with other university departments and organizations in environmental studies, in the country and in other countries, dealing with national and international problems of the atmospheric environment.
+The Laboratory of Atmospheric Pollution and of Control Engineering of Atmospheric Pollutants is part of the Department of Environmental Engineering, Democritus University of Thrace.
+The Laboratory collaborates with other university departments and institutions in environmental studies, dealing with national, regional and global problems of the atmospheric environment.
 The personnel of the laboratory is involved in teaching Undergraduate, Postgraduate and Doctorate level courses.

 Scientific aims of research endeavours:

-– Transboundary atmospheric pollution loads and global air pollution.
+– Urban and regional air pollution (including indoor air pollution), transboundary and global air pollution.

-– Aerosol optical and physico-chemical properties and their relation to direct and indirect climate forcing.
+– Cloud-aerosol-water vapour interactions and their relation to direct and indirect climate forcing.
+Aerosol physicochemical and optical properties.

 – Occupational safety and health.